 A process identified by Intel Trace Analyzer as the most CPU-bound one.
 The command lines are generated automatically and displayed on the Summary Page

 .
-If the command lines are not available, links to the Intel VTune Amplifier and Intel Advisor documentation is displayed.
+If the command lines are not available, links to the Intel VTune Profiler and Intel Advisor documentation is displayed.

 Manually selected processes.
 To generate the command lines open the

 Command line for Intel® VTune™ Profiler/Intel® Advisor